-L Tyrosine, is not an essential amino acid since it can be made from the amino acid phenylalanine.
-It is converted into dopamine and norepinephrine.
+Tyrosine is not an essential amino acid since it can be made from the amino acid phenylalanine.
+It is body and brain it is converted into dopamine and norepinephrine.
 Supplementation with both tyrosine and phenylalanine leads to alertness and mental arousal.
-Mind Power Rx works in a smooth, effective way, to increase alertness and focus, along with mood.
+Mind Power Rx, a natural brain enhancing product, works in a smooth, effective way, to increase alertness and focus, along with mood.

 Phenylalanine and tyrosine are sometimes prescribed as antidepressants, usually in combination with other nutrients and herbs that have mood elevating properties.
 Some doctors also recommend these amino acids for appetite control.
 If you have an interest in an appetite suppressant, consider Diet Rx, an all natural herbal formula.
 Phenylalanine may trigger the release of an appetite-suppressing hormone in the gut called cholecystokinin.
 Most individuals who take either of these amino acids notice improved alertness, arousal, and mood, and slight loss in appetite.
 I have a few patients who occasionally take a small amount of these amino acids, such as 100 to 250 mg, in the morning as a substitute for coffee.

 L Tyrosine may help some people in their fight against depression, but dosages above 500 mg, in some people, may cause anxiety, restlessness and rapid heart rate.
 I prefer other supplements for depression, including 5-HTP, SAM-e, St. John's wort, and fish oils.
 Two combination products that are helpful for mood, mental clarity, and energy are Mind Power Rx and MulitiVit Rx.